11 Key Insights to understanding why WordPress is so successful as a CMS and what we bloggers and freelancers can learn out of each point.

 On top of that, you can do a lot more to improve SEO for WordPress.

 Moral: SEO always works.

-Movable Type could have been a tough competitor to WordPress but they announced a licensing fees in 2004 which made Movable Type community to look for other alternatives and WordPress was perfect solution that was waiting for them.
-WordPress was not only an alternative solution but was open source, free and had tons of free themes and plugins.
-Wordpress also provided easy to import option to switch your blog to WordPress.
+WordPress was a perfect solution waiting for them.
+It was not only an alternative solution but was open source, free, and had tons of free themes and plugins.
+WordPress also provided easy to import option to switch your blog to WordPress.

-Moral: You cannot put a price tag for things that don’t add value to user.
-People pay the price for the product and not for marketing efforts of your product.
+Moral: You cannot put a price tag for things that don’t add value to the user.
+People pay the price for the product and not for the marketing efforts.
 Your product should be worth the price tag.